What to visit in Annecy ?

 Traditional markets for a local immersion

 In Annecy, traditional markets are a window into local culture and traditions.
-The old town market, held several times a week, gathers producers, artisans, and local merchants offering a wide range of local products.
+The old town market, held several times a week, gathers producers, artisans, and local merchants offering a wide range of regional products.

 See the markets of Annecy and Haute-Savoie